PlantandFoodResearch/VariantAnalysis/README.md

 ```

-nextflow hdzierz/VariantAnalysisFB
+nextflow hdzierz/VariantAnalysis/align.nf

 ```

-If teh piepline does not run through, look into teh log file:
+If the pipeline does not run through, look into teh log file:

 ```
 .nextflow.log